This site is designed to support and expand the Health Curriculum at Hillendale.

 In class we talked about three types of blood vessels:

-- Arteries are blood vessels that carry oxygen rich blood AWAY from the heart.
+- Arteries are blood vessels that carry blood AWAY from the heart, much of which is oxygen rich.
 Remember, A A Arteries Away, A A Arteries Away, A A Arteries Away.

 - Capillaries are tiny blood vessels as thin or thinner than the hairs on your head.
 Capillaries connect arteries to veins.
 Food substances(nutrients), oxygen and wastes pass in and out of your blood through the capillary walls.